YesSeri/RustMusic4Wasm4/README.md

 You can't change beat from 3/4 to 4/4 or 6/8 or anything at all.
 The rhythm has to be the same all the way through.

 This of course needs to be fixed.

-## Usage/Examples

-Download it and run it with cargo run.
-There are some example music I have written. `cargo run ./assets/xml-cello-violin-test.musicxml`.
-Use them or your own music.

 ## Ideas